FIFA World Cup Dream Team

 The FIFA World Cup Dream Team is an all-time FIFA World Cup all-star team published by FIFA in 2002 after conducting an internet poll of fans to select a World Cup dream team.
 It was announced on 18 June 2002 during the 2002 FIFA World Cup.

 Background

-After publishing the World Team of the 20th Century including the contintental selections just before the 1998 FIFA World Cup in France, FIFA decided to release an XI about the best players featured in a World Cup from 1930 until 2002.
+After publishing the World Team of the 20th Century including the continental selections just before the 1998 FIFA World Cup in France, FIFA decided to release an XI about the best players featured in a World Cup from 1930 until 2002.
 It was the second time that FIFA organized an Internet poll after the FIFA Player of the Century poll in 2000.
 The result of the XI would be announced during the 2002 FIFA World Cup in Korea and Japan.

 Poll

 More than one-and-a-half million fans worldwide voted in the poll, conducted by the official FIFA website, www.FIFAworldcup.com, with Diego Maradona of Argentina receiving 111,035 the most votes of every player.
 Brazil's Pelé, who played for three World Cup-winning teams, won 107,539 votes, 1974 World Cup Champion with West Germany Franz Beckenbauer received 81,442 and Zinedine Zidane who scored twice for France in their 1998 triumph, came in fourth with 80,527.
 It was the second time in two years that Maradona would beat Pele in an internet worldwide poll.